schmurtzm/MrDiy-Audio-Notifier/README.md

  ===========================================================================
  #  Original description from MrDIY

+ (some functionalities are now outdated but it gives a good overview)

  https://gitlab.com/MrDIYca/mrdiy-audio-notifier

 In this project, I will show you how you can use an ESP8266 module or board like the Wemos D1 Mini to play MP3, TTS and RTTTL.
 It is controlled over MQTT.
 You will be able to send it an MQTT message with the URL of the MP3 file and it will play it for it.
 It is also capable to doing basic TTS and playback RTTTL (aka Nokia) ringtone.